fbpx

 Ranking

-SEO leverages search engine ranking to help people find a specific website that the client controls, while ORM uses ranking to make sure people find one or more websites from a large range of sites, many of which the client does not control.
+SEO leverages search engine ranking to help people find a specific website the client controls, while ORM uses ranking to make sure people find one or more websites from a broad range of sites, many of which the client does not control.
+ORM is focused on online presence—not on ranking to get more traffic.

 SEO